voronianski/realtime-geolocation-demo/README.md

 ### Requirements

-- OS X, Linux, Windows;
+- Mac OS X, Linux, Windows;
 - It's tested to run with node v0.8 and v0.10;

 ---